Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

 The Macchi Bhawan, or fish chamber, had wellsprings, tanks and water channels supplied with fish.
 The rulers and his courtiers entertained themselves by angling in this water pond.

-The Sheesh Mahal or Palace of Mirrors, with reflective walls, reflected and improved the lamplights, and was utilized by the ladies for washing.
+The Sheesh Mahal popularly known as the Palace of Mirrors, with reflective walls, reflected and improved the lamplights, and was utilized by the ladies for washing.

 The Musamman Burj, a two-storey octagonal tower, is said to be the spot from where ShahJahan last saw the Taj Mahal before his demise.